The flagship Planet Ruler experience - accessible science with everyday tools.

 Tip

-Clicking strategy: Click 15-25 points spread evenly across the horizon.
+Clicking strategy: Click 10-15 points spread evenly across the horizon.
 More points near areas of high curvature, fewer where horizon is straighter.
-The spline will interpolate smoothly between your points.
+Don’t be shy with the vertical stretch button – this makes it dramatically easier to see the curve and place points accurately.

 Parameter Fitting